Skip to main content

 • You'll need to undertake a risk assessment for the event to ensure that your insurance is valid.

-• You may want to set a limit on the number of items each person is allow to take to give everyone a fair chance.
+• You may want to set a limit on the number of items each person is allowed to take to give everyone a fair chance.

 Publicity